manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Boolean_optimization.md

 * Common phrase: `("X A B" | "Y A B")` becomes `("("X"|"Y") A B")`
 * Common AND NOT: `((A !X) | (A !Y) | (A !Z))` becomes `(A !(X Y Z))`
 * Common OR NOT: `((A !(N | N1)) | (B !(N | N2)))` becomes `(( (A !N1) | (B !N2) ) !N)`
-Note that optimizing queries consumes CPU time, so for simple queries or hand-optimized queries, you'll achieve better results with the default `boolean_simplify=0` value.
-Simplifications often benefit complex queries or algorithmically generated queries.
+Note that optimizing queries consumes CPU time, so in some cases for very simple queries or hand-optimized queries, you may achieve better results by disabling optimization with `boolean_simplify=0`.

 Queries like `-dog`, which could potentially include all documents from the collection are not allowed by default.
 To allow them, you must specify `not_terms_only_allowed=1` either as a [global setting](../../Server_settings/Searchd.md#not_terms_only_allowed) or as a [search option](../../Server_settings/Searchd.md#not_terms_only_allowed).